 Here are two types of attacks that are intended to monopolize your system’s resources.

 The server answers the request and sends the response to the victim’s IP address.
 From the servers’ perspective, it was the victim who sent the original request.
-All the data from those servers piles up, congesting the target’s Internet connectivity.
+All the data from those servers pile up, congesting the target’s Internet connectivity.

-DNS amplification attacks for example use DNS requests with a spoofed source address as the target.
+DNS amplification attacks, for example, use DNS requests with a spoofed source address as the target.

 As you can see, an attacker uses a modest number of machines with little bandwidth to send fairly substantial attacks.
 This is done by spoofing the source IP of the DNS request such that the response is not sent back to the computer that issued the request, but instead to the victim.

 Using very simple tools the attacker can send many thousands of spoofed requests to open revolvers, and the responses — which are much larger than the request — amplify the amount of bandwidth sent to the victim.